JayanthiPalanichamy/Refactoring/Readme.md

  great place to introduce sub class behaviours based on price code.
  - Step 3: we see we introduced a new bug, when no proper code is given, we got amount as null, now we get null.
  To remove this error, we introduce a default object for incorrect error code.
+ - Step 4: Now we can add new feature of YA_MOVIE